tian3rd/pi_dev/softioc/rshake_ctrl/readme.md

     Use `ntpq -p` to check the status of ntp server.
     Or use `timedatectl status` to see if the system clock is synced.
     When modifying the `/etc/ntp.conf` file, use `sudo systemctl restart ntpd` to restart the ntp service.

+3.  `ifup@wlan0.service` is loaded but failed to start.